 We are seeing more and more churches diligently searching for ways to help their small groups stay connected during this time of mandated isolation.
 Kingdom First Solutions has embarked on an aggressive effort to bring a free or low cost solution to help churches facilitate virtual meetings for their small groups.
 There are many great tools available already that do a good job of connecting people from Apple's FaceTime to Zoom, to Google Hangouts.
 However there are drawbacks to each of these options for gathering a small group online, especially one that may have lots of technological diversity: Not everyone uses Apple, Google, or can keep their meeting to the free 40 minute Zoom limit.

 To take it a step further for churches using RockRMS, we've been working with Church at the Cross to craft a workflow to help automate creation of meetings and distribution of access based off RockRMS's amazing built in group features.
 If you are using RockRMS we encourage you to go checkout their recipe on the Rock Community (Rock Community Link).
 You will need a Jitsi server to target as a part of this recipe.
-You can use any public Jitsi server, or we welcome you to use ours at no charge: meet.kfsweb.com.
+You can use any public Jitsi server.
 If you would like help with setting your church up with its own server, we can help with that too.

 There are a few limitations of Jitsi to keep in mind: